SandaliChandrasekara/SandaliChandrasekara/README.md

 Hi there, I’m @SandaliChandrasekara
-Welcome to my GitHub profile!
+-Welcome to my GitHub profile!
-Explore, discover, and collaborate on exciting projects with me...
+-Explore, discover, and collaborate on exciting projects with me...

 Reach out to me via:
 - sandalichandrasekarat20@gmail.com